TWUOnline/ldrs591/_pages/unit-10-assessment.md

 <h3>Unit 10 Blog</h3>
 Blog posts are to be submitted by<strong> Friday at midnight</strong> of the week they are assigned to allow time for your colleagues to respond to your questions over the weekend.
 Be sure to respond to 2 or 3 of your colleagues posts.

-In unit 10, you are asked to write the following blog post:
+In unit 10, you are asked to write the following blog post (500 words total):

-<strong><span style="color: #ff0000">[Heather, please delete questions that aren't graded.
-Also, please check the word count.
-We can say 500-750 total words, or split it up for the different parts]</span></strong>
 <h4>Part A</h4>
 <ul>
- 	<li>Discuss the following questions:
+ 	<li>Create a new blog post where you will discuss the following questions:
 <ul>
  	<li>How can I know that I can trust what I am reading?</li>
  	<li>How do I know the research has been performed competently?</li>